getslash/slash/doc/customize.rst

 Notes About Packaging
 ---------------------

-When using the above customization method, once the ``microtech_testing`` package is installed, shakedown will *always* load it when starting up.
-This means that if you would like to have several different customizations of Shakedown, it will have to be in separate **virtualenvs**, or separate Python installations.
+When using the above customization method, once the ``microtech_testing`` package is installed, slash will *always* load it when starting up.
+This means that if you would like to have several different customizations of Slash, it will have to be in separate **virtualenvs**, or separate Python installations.

 On the upside, this means that you can have several customization packages working together.
 For instance, if Microtech were to expand to another product line, say coffee machines, you can have two separate specific packages and one generic.
 Namely, ``microtech_microwave_testing`` will set up microwave testing fixtures and ``microtech_coffee_testing`` will set up coffee machine testing fixtures.
 Both can depend on a single common package (``microtech_testing`` for instance) which will only supply the generic facilities for testing any product that's produced by Microtech.

 Other Customization Options
 ---------------------------

-In addition to entry points, Shakedown looks for other locations to load code on startup.
+In addition to entry points, Slash looks for other locations to load code on startup.
 These can sometimes be used for customization as well.

-**shakerc file**
+**slashrc file**
-  If the file ``~/.shakedown/shakerc`` exists, it is loaded and executed as a regular Python file by Shakedown on startup.
+  If the file ``~/.slash/slashrc`` exists, it is loaded and executed as a regular Python file by Slash on startup.

-**SHAKEDOWN_SETTINGS**
+**SLASH_SETTINGS**
-  If an environment variable named ``SHAKEDOWN_SETTINGS`` exists, it is assumed to point at a file path or URL to laod as a regular Python file on startup.
+  If an environment variable named ``SLASH_SETTINGS`` exists, it is assumed to point at a file path or URL to laod as a regular Python file on startup.